mariahcoleno/french-language-learning-platform/README.md

 After the user clicks the "Analyser" button, this section displays and dynamically extends the main interface to present the analysis results.
 It provides comprehensive feedback for both text input and uploaded audio files.

 In this section:
-- The "Transcription du texte français : " field shows the original input text (or transcribed audio).
+- The "Transcription du texte français : " field shows the original input text (or transcribed audio after phonetic misspellings have been corrected).
 - For **text input**, the app applies grammar corrections and diacritical mark corrections.
 It then generates custom audio feedback of the corrected sentence with integrated playback controls.
 - For **audio input**, the app first performs Speech Recognition and Transcription (e.g., converting "Je suis aller à école" from `input.wav` to text).
 It then applies grammar corrections, diacritical mark corrections, and pronunciation corrections based on the original audio.
 Finally, it generates custom audio feedback of the corrected sentence with integrated playback controls.